Garage Door Springs

 The other end of the torsion spring secures to the door bracket just to the outside of the door.
 The axle passes through this bracket, through the middle of the torsion spring, and through the drums.

 Some manufacturers, such as Janus International and Trac-Rite, make doors with a special tension adjustment wheel, while doors by other manufacturers such as DCBI do not have this special adjustment tool.
-Typically, the springs on curtain doors without tension adjusters are visible when the door is open.
+Typically, the springs on rollup doors without tension adjusters are visible when the door is open.
 Those with tension adjusters tend to have a steel wrapping around the drums, hiding the springs from view.

 Garage door extension springs are usually mounted along the sides of the garage door or above the horizontal tracks.
 Extension springs stretch and contract as the door operates to counterbalance the weight of the door.